 - Under Find Services, enter a name, keyword, or acronym to launch the AWS CloudFormation service page.

-- In the upper right corner, click Create stack.
+- In the upper right corner, click Create stack and select With new resources (standard).

 - Click Next and then click Next again to continue.